thompsop1sou/custom-screen-buffers/README.md

    * If you are using modular shaders chained together via the `next_pass` property, then you can use `render_mode unshaded;` and write to `ALBEDO` in the `fragment()` function.

    * If you have a single monolithic shader, pass the data through the `EMISSION` output in the `fragment()` function.
 Then, in the `light()` function, make sure that both `DIFFUSE_LIGHT` and `SPECULAR_LIGHT` are zeroed.

+## Limitations

+This project has some significant limitations.
+For that reason, it really should be considered a hack/workaround until the rendering compositor is completed.

+Some limitations that I am aware of include:

+* All buffers necessarily have the same format as a viewport texture: RGB8 (three channels of eight bits each).
+This is too much for some buffers and too little for others, so it's inefficient.

+* In the object shaders, I use conditional statements to check the camera's layer(s) and render differently (or discard) based on that.
+This may not be the most efficient approach, since more code will end up running than is strictly necessary.
+This is especially true for the monolithic shaders, since the `light()` function will end up running for all cameras even though it is not needed for the depth or normal buffers.